jahidhasanlinix/jahidhasanlinix.github.io/_pages/about.md

 <span style="color:lightskyblue"> _Journal Reviewer_ </span>

+- [2024] IEEE Open Journal of the Computer Society

 - [2023] IEEE Transactions on Neural Networks and Learning Systems

 - [2022] IEEE Transactions on Information Forensics and Security